firegodjr/QuestJournal/README.md

     - `- [x]` - completed
     - `- `    - simple bullet, often just a comment related to the parent
     - Each of these possible task statuses can be nested within other tasks

-## Functionality
-- For now, I want this to primarily be a dotnet8 cli and tui project with a parser based on the format used in `/media/sf_OneDrive_KnowledgeLake/Obsidian/Weekly/Tasks.md`.
-I've been using this format for awhile and it feels nice on the ADHD brain.
-### Status - e.g. `quest status <day>`
-- Prints the top-level bullets/checkboxes from the provided day, displaying all quests and sidequests.
-Defaults to Today, but has an -a flag to show all days.